 - City, highway, and country driving.

-You’ll receive part of your training in a classroom, and the rest in our driver training yards.
-Learn from licensed and experienced truck drivers.
+You’ll receive part of your CDL training in a classroom, and the rest in our driver training yards.
+In addition, you’ll learn from licensed and experienced truck drivers.

-Both training yards (located in Scarborough and Bangor, ME) are equipped with the trucks, trailers, and tools you’ll need to prepare for your license.
+Both training yards (located in Scarborough and Bangor, ME) are equipped with the trucks, trailers, and tools you’ll need to earn your license.

 Endorsements are a formal system of letting employers know how skilled you are.

 CDL School Program Costs

 - 100% financing of tuition costs (up to $7,000) of a CDL course through approved CDL schools;